schaumb/autovaccine/README.md

 # autovaccine

-This code was created for Hack&Heal hackathlon in 2021
+This code was created for Hack&Heal hackathon in 2021